 3 Tips for Preventing the Spread of Canine Heartworm Infection During Transport

-If you must move an infected dog, be sure to check with the destination state veterinarian’s office to be sure it’s legal to import heartworm positive dogs.
-Then, follow these three tips to ensure transported dogs are part of the solution and not part of the problem:
+If you must move an infected dog, be sure to check with the destination state veterinarian’s office to be sure it’s legal to import heartworm-positive dogs.
+Then, follow these 3 recommendations to ensure transported dogs are part of the solution and not part of the problem:

 Check for circulating microfilariae.
 Microfilariae are “baby” heartworms that are transferred to a mosquito when it feeds on an infected dog.
 When the mosquito feeds on another dog, the microfilariae can then be transferred to the new dog.
-Check a blood sample under a microscope for circulating microfilariae.
-Eliminate the microfilariae by following tips two and three below so dogs can’t contribute to the spread.
+Use a microscope to check a blood sample for circulating microfilariae in each dog you are considering transporting.
+If you find circulating microfilariae, eliminate them before transport so affected dogs can’t contribute to the spread.

 Begin a transmission prevention protocol.
 Use a protocol that includes a combination of heartworm preventives, insecticides, and doxycycline before transport.
 This protocol will disrupt the cycle of transmission and ensure that heartworm-positive dogs can be transported without putting other animals at risk.

 When a heartworm-positive dog arrives at the new location, treatment for heartworm disease can begin as soon as the dog is settled in the new location.